ChamberCare Medical & Rx Offerings

 The ChamberCare program offers a MEWA arrangement with no downside risk or rate volatility.
 This is especially important for groups with 2-50 employees to have the protection of being part of a larger pool, backed by shared stop loss coverage.
 ChamberCare has always offered significant benefits over ACA and level-funded solutions, including more stability, much higher persistency in renewals each year, and the ability to participate in a larger pool.

-Please note: The following plans' prescription drug coverage do not meet Medicare Part D creditable coverage standards.
-Because these plans are not considered creditable, members who enroll in Medicare Part D at a later date may be subject to a late enrollment penalty.
+Please note: The following plan's prescription drug coverage does not meet Medicare Part D creditable coverage standards.
+Because this plan is not considered creditable, members who enroll in Medicare Part D at a later date may be subject to a late enrollment penalty.

-What if members have already met the deductible or out-of-pocket maximum this year with Anthem?
+What if members have already met the deductible or out-of-pocket maximum this year?
 Will that transfer to SIHO?

 Yes!
 Members may email their most recent Explanation of Benefits (EOBs) to eob@chambercare.org or contact ChamberCare Member Services at (844) 644-3004 for assistance.